 Students apply their pilot skills gathered throughout the program and learn how to instruct a private pilot through the requirements necessary to train pilots up to a Multi-Engine Rating for both Land & Sea.
-The emphasis is on honing the instructional skills learned during all of their pilot courses to now enable applicants to train pilots on multi-engine aircraft.
-The Ground/Flight training consists of 25 hours of flight training in multi-engine aircraft.
-The flight fees are based on the hours of flying and are the same for all students.
-As one of the final capstone skill sets and certifications, the course gives students important advantages in landing a job as a fully-qualified Flight Instructor.
-At the end of the course, students will receive their CFI: Multi-Engine rating.
-Prerequisite: AER 3020, Corequisite: AER 4010 [Course fee: \$11,049]
+The course assumes the student is already a skilled pilot, so the emphasis is on honing their instructional skills learned during all of their pilot courses, and demonstrated with their certifications.
+In particular, they will learn how to train pilots through to achieving a Multi-Engine rating.
+At the end of the course, students will be able to achieve their CFI- Multi-Engine Land & Sea certificate from the Aviation program.
+This is therefore one of two capstone skill achievements and the final certifications that give them an important advantage towards landing a commercial job as a pilot.
+This course is entirely flight training (labs), and follows, with some overlap, training for the Multi-Engine Ground/Flight certifications; 1 hours of lecture, 3 hours of flight practicum per week.
+Prerequisite: AER 3020, Corequisite: AER 4010 [Course fee: \$5,699]